w3c/web-advertising/support_for_advertising_use_cases.md

 When possible, the exposed and control groups should be randomly selected prior to running the test to ensure they are well balanced.
 However random selection is not always feasible because it may require advertisers to purchase ad space in order to **not** show ads to the control group, which many advertisers find prohibitively expensive.
-But even if random selection is not used, surveys can be designed to capture pre-existing differences between exposed and control groups and thus allow recovering an accurate estimate of lift using a statistical process known as "casual inference".
+But even when random selection is not used, surveys can be designed to capture pre-existing differences between exposed and control groups through tailored questions and thus allow recovering an accurate estimate of lift using a statistical process known as "casual inference".

-Measuring attitudinal lift involves substantial challenges that aren't involved in measuring conversion lift:
+Measuring attitudinal lift adds substantial challenges beyond those already involved in measuring conversion lift:

- 1. Brand advertising by nature rarely produces clicks.
-For example, video advertising - the fastest growing online ad format - is almost all intended to drive brand outcomes (like awareness), not clicks.
+ 1. Brand advertising rarely produces clicks (or any other direct interaction with the ad unit).
+For example, video advertising - the [fastest growing online ad format](https://www.iab.com/wp-content/uploads/2019/10/IAB-HY19-Internet-Advertising-Revenue-Report.pdf) - is almost all intended to drive brand outcomes (like awareness), not clicks.
 This means that any browser API that requires clicks to operate will not be suitable for Attitudinal Lift Measurement (though API's that support "view-through conversions" may potentially be sufficient.)
- 2. Increasing favorability towards Toyota is fundamentally different than increasing favorability towards Honda and so a Toyota ad campaign can only be measured by a survey that specifically asks about attitudes towards Toyota in particular.
-Because surveys are expensive to administer, it would be uneconomical to survey hundreds of thousands of consumers about their attitudes towards every car brand, hoping that enough of them turn out to have seen a Toyota ad in order to estimate lift for that campaign.
-Instead, surveys must be kept brief and must be narrowly targeted to people who have seen *particular* ad campaigns (or are in a control group with respect to that particular ad campaign).
+ 2. Favorability towards Toyota is fundamentally different than favorability towards BMW and so a Toyota ad campaign can only be measured by a survey that specifically asks about attitudes towards Toyota in particular.
+Because surveys are expensive to administer, it would be uneconomical to survey hundreds of thousands of consumers about their attitudes towards every car brand, hoping that enough of them turn out to have seen a Toyota ad.
+Instead, surveys must be kept brief and must be narrowly targeted to people who have seen *specific* ad campaigns (or are in a control group with respect to that particular ad campaign).

-The necessity of targeting particular surveys to particular respondents means that at some point, some system must select the right survey to show to a particular person.
-And that system must make the decision based on that person's past exposure (or non-exposure) to a particular ad.
-This may not be a problem in 1st party contexts where a particular publisher running an on-site survey just needs to record which ads a particular user has seen on that 1st party domain.
+The necessity of targeting specific surveys to particular respondents means that at some point, some system must select the right survey to show to a particular person.
+And that decision can only be based on that person's past exposure (or non-exposure) to particular ads.
+This selection may not be a privacy problem in 1st party contexts where a particular publisher running an on-site survey just needs to record which ads a particular user has seen on that 1st party domain.
 (Though that itself might be a problem if publishers are blinded to the ads served via a system like TURTLEDOVE.)

-While some surveys are conducted in a 1st party context (e.g. Youtube conducts its own internal brand measurement studies), advertisers are understandably reluctant to allow publishers to "grade their own homework."
-Also, the vast majority of brand campaigns are conducted on many different channels simultaneously and even if it weren't prohibitively burdensome for advertisers to aggregate individual survey results from each channel, it would be prohibitively difficult for small, independent publishers to administer their own survey systems.
-Thus the large majority of
-attitudinal lift measurement is conducted via 3rd party channels (either by intercepting visitors on other websites, or by using 3rd party panels) who can report on campaigns across domains and can develop their own expertise in the practice of survey administration and statistical analysis.
+While some large publishers (e.g. Youtube) do conducted their own brand measurement surveys in a 1st party context, advertisers are understandably reluctant to allow publishers to "grade their own homework."
+Also, the vast majority of brand campaigns are conducted on many different channels simultaneously.
+Conducting and analyzing surveys requires expertise that is unrealistic for small, independent publishers to develop and deploy on their own.
+Thus the large majority of                                                               attitudinal lift measurement is conducted via 3rd party channels (either by intercepting visitors on other websites, or by using 3rd party panels).

 When surveys are conducted on a different domain than the original ad exposure, the surveying domain must have some way to select the right survey to give based on the respondent's ad exposure profile across other domains.